 toe board will be needed if anyone is likely to walk underneath the area of work.

 Anytime you are exposed to a fall indoors, some sort of railing or guardrail system should be in place.
 Examples would include areas like mezzanines, loading docks, and certain areas in a warehouse.
-Given the nature of such environments, safety yellow
+Given the nature of such environments, yellow safety

 This spark of attention is great, especially when the hazards are less known or easily missed.
 With loading docks the fall may only be about 48”, but being unaware of the fall hazard can lead anywhere from twisting an ankle to traumatic head injuries.

-If being exposed to the environment is a concern for corrosion, our we offer an aluminum safety railing option.
+If being exposed to the environment is a concern for corrosion, we offer an aluminum safety railing option.

 Mezzanine safety railings are crucial to you and your employee’s safety.
 Using a modular safety railing design, you can incorporate the railing into a pallet gate or ladder

-system.
+systems.
 When all the components of a mezzanine are well integrated, it leaves zero holes for people to fall through.